eduardofischermath/homemade_financial_instruments/ISSUES.md

 problem of using nodes as dict keys (they don't have a default hash, and an implemented hash would likely need to be recomputed every time the content of the node changes, potentially for many nodes).

+## ISSUE #0023py OPEN

+For methods which check/ensure data quality is the proper one for a method, allow for two methods (for each possible verification or condition or set of conditions to be met).

+The method whose name starts with the words 'ensure_consistency_of' shall return None if everything is okay, or raise an Error otherwise.
+The other one should start with 'check_consistency_of', and return a Boolean, True or False, depending on whether the data is adequate.
+Of course, errors outside of the verification process intended by the method can be made to raise Errors.

+At the moment, this applies to the methods for creating a binary tree which must receive compatible and consistent data, and in the future it should apply to other contexts.